-A sworn statement from a company officer of the provider certifying that the provider will continue to provide communications services pursuant to its tariffs on file with the commission throughout its service territory in Washington during the entirety of the calendar year in which the provider is applying for support from the program.
+A statement under penalty of perjury from a company officer of the provider certifying that if it receives program support the provider will continue to provide communications services pursuant to its tariffs on file with the commission throughout its service territory in Washington for which it is seeking and receives program support during the entirety of the calendar year in which the provider is applying for support from the program.

 Wireless communications provider.
 A wireless communications provider that meets the requirements in WAC 480-123- may petition the commission to receive support from the program.
 The provider must petition the commission each year to be eligible to receive support from the program the following year.
-The petition must include the same type of information required of wireline communications providers in subpart (1) of this rule.
+The petition must include the same type of information for the same periods required of wireline communications providers in subpart (1) of this rule.
 The first time a wireless communications provider seeks to file such a petition, the provider must first submit its request to file the petition to the advisory board, pursuant to any guidelines the advisory board will adopt, detailing how the provider will compile and supply the information required by this rule.
 The advisory board will make a recommendation to the commission, and the commission will determine the precise information the provider must file in support of its petition.
+The final decision rests with the commission and that decision may or may not be consistent with the recommendation of the advisory board.

 Information already on file with the commission.
-To the extent that the provider has filed any of the information required under this rule in conjunction with its application for certification as an eligible telecommunications company, the provider need not include that same information in its petition so long as the provider identifies the docket number, documents, and location within those documents in which the provider included that information.
+To the extent that the provider has filed any of the information required under this rule in conjunction with its application for certification as an eligible telecommunications carrier, the provider need not include that same information in its petition so long as the provider identifies the docket number, documents, and location within those documents in which the provider included that information.

 Timing of petitions.
 A provider must file a complete petition that fully complies with this section no later than September 1 if the company seeks support from the program for the following calendar year.
 Program support is available annually until the expiration of the program on June 30, 2019.

-(54) Certification.
-One or more company officers responsible for the provider’s business and financial operations must certify in the form of a sworn statement that the information and representations made in the petition are accurate and that the provider has not withheld any information on which the commission reasonably would rely to determine the provider’s eligibility and distribution calculations for support from the program.
-The provider must file these statements with its petition.
+(5) Certification.
+One or more company officers responsible for the provider’s business and financial operations must certify under penalty of perjury that the information and representations made in the petition are accurate and that the provider has not knowingly withheld any information on which the commission reasonably would rely to determine the provider’s eligibility and distribution calculations for support from the program.
+The provider must file these this certification with its petition.

 WAC 480-123- .
 Eligibility and distributions from the program.
 The commission will authorize distributions from the program on a calendar year basis.
-Each eligible provider will receive a single distribution for the year after January 1 of that year.
+Each eligible provider will receive a single distribution for the year in January of that year.

 Eligibility.
 A wireline communications provider that complies with the requirements in this chapter is eligible to receive distributions from the program if the provider demonstrates that its financial circumstances are such that its customers are at risk of rate instability or service interruptions or cessations absent a distribution to the provider that will allow the provider to maintain rates reasonably close to the benchmark the commission has established.
-In making that determination, the commission will consider the provider’s earned rate of return on a total Washington company books and un-separated regulated operations basis, the provider’s return on equity, the status of the provider’s existing debt obligations, and other relevant factors, including but not limited to the extent to which the provider is planning operational efficiencies
+In making that determination, the commission will consider the provider’s earned rate of return on a total Washington company books on an unseparated regulated operations basis, the status of the provider’s existing debt obligations, and other relevant factors, including but not limited to the extent to which the provider is planning or has implemented operational efficiencies